-As part of the appraisal process, and as recommended by English Heritage "Positive" buildings have been identified and are marked on the Townscape Appraisal maps for each conservation area.
+As part of the appraisal process, and as recognised by the NPPF and Historic England non designated heritage assets have been identified and are marked on the Townscape Appraisal maps for each conservation area.
 Generally, these are individual or groups of buildings which retain all or a high proportion of their original architectural detailing and which add interest and vitality to the appearance of the conservation area.
-Most of them date to the 19th century, but some are early 20th century.
-Where they have been too heavily altered, and restoration is not easily achievable, they are excluded.

 As with listed buildings, there is a general presumption in favour of their retention.
-Any application for the demolition of a positive building will therefore need to be accompanied by a reasoned justification as to why the building cannot be retained, similar to that required for a listed building.
+Any application for the demolition of a non designated heritage asset will therefore need to be accompanied by a reasoned justification as to why the building cannot be retained, similar to that required for a listed building.
 The owner must also have made positive efforts to market the building, or to find a suitable new use, before an application can be determined.
-The District Council may also, as resources permit, consider serving an Article 4 (2) Direction on the positive buildings which are dwellings, to control unsympathetic alterations such as the installation of uPVC windows.